gentjankolicaj/rust-examples/src/conversion/README.md

 The 'From' and 'Into' traits are inherently linked, and this is actually part of its implementation.

-If you are able to convert type A from type B, then it should be easy to believe that we should be able to convert type B to type A.
+If you are able to convert type a from type B, then it should be easy to believe that we should be able to convert type B to type a.

 - From and Into are interchangeable